grelacode/Streams-json/README.md

   - GET ```localhost:4005/api/:filename```
    This request show the power of streams, there are two saple's filename, test.txt and test.pdf.
 You could put in the file folder another files to test the app.
   - POST ```localhost:4005/api/item```
+   first validate JSON data types with Superstruct library, and delete the repeats keywords.
-   This request receives a JSON file in this format:
+   This request receives a JSON file in the following format:
       ```{
         "id": integer,
         "name": string,
         "keywords": [string array]
          }```

-    validate JSON data types with Superstruct library, and delete the repeats keywords.